Naeemns/chat-karo/README.md

 # Chat Karo
-> A real-time chat application to have instant communication among a group of people.
+> A real-time chat application for instant communication amongst a group of people.

 ## Table of contents
 * [General info](#general-info)